Andrey Rublev

-In his junior career, Rublev won the 2014 French Open singles title, defeating Jaume Munar in the final.
-He won the bronze medal in singles and the silver in doubles at the 2014 Summer Youth Olympics in Nanjing.Rublev broke into the top 10 of the ATP Tour in October 2020.
-He has reached the quarterfinals of the Australian, French and US Opens, and was part of the successful Russian Davis Cup team in 2021.
+In his junior career, Rublev won the 2014 French Open singles.
+He won the bronze medal in singles and the silver in doubles at the 2014 Summer Youth Olympics in Nanjing.
+Rublev broke into the top 10 in the ATP rankings in October 2020.
+He was part of the victorious Russian team at the 2020–21 Davis Cup.
+Rublev has a career-high doubles ranking of No. 44, achieved on 6 November 2023.
 He won his first doubles title at the 2015 Kremlin Cup with Dmitry Tursunov, and among his singles titles are home victories in Moscow and St. Petersburg.